evgenyneu/ios-imagescroll/README.md

 * Make note of constraints' priorities and 'content hugging' priority of the image view.
 * Remember to add max zoom for scroll view in Interface Builder.
 * Feel free to contact me if you are stuck (like I was).
-* There is a random issue on zooming, when the image appear off center.
+* There is one issue I could not fix: sometimes on zooming image appears off-center.

 # Thanks